 Sign up here to join our e-mail list for updates!

 The inspiration behind Homie’s Hope is Abigail Goerges, the niece of Kim Mullins (CEO/Founder of Homie’s Hope).
-When Abi was diagnosed with Mitochondrial Disease at 18 months, the doctors did not expect her to celebrate her ninth birthday, but Abi is approaching her 18th birthday!
+When Abi was diagnosed with Mitochondrial Disease at 18 months, the doctors did not expect her to celebrate her ninth birthday, but Abi is approaching her 19th birthday and will be graduating High School.
 Abi has always shared a special bond with her aunt, Kim Mullins.
 One day, when Abi was approximately five years old, Kim said, “What’s up little homie?” to which Abi replied, “What’s up, Big Homie?”
 From that day forward, Abi referred to Kim as “Aunt Homie.”
 Hence the name, Homie’s Hope.
 Read More.

 Please write to us for: